vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD01_DEMO.md

 22. Click the current trip from Seattle to New York.
 23. On the **Current Trip** page, right-click or swipe from the bottom of the screen to display the app bar, and then click **Media**.
 24. On the **Media** page, right-click or swipe from the bottom of the screen to display the app bar.
 25. Review the available buttons.
-You can upload items to Azure Storage, and share them with other clients.
+You can upload items to Azure Public or Private Storage, and share them with other clients.

     You will implement the upload and download features in the upcoming labs.